djc/askama/README.md

 any other feedback to the [issue tracker][issues] or [tweet me][twitter].
 Many thanks to [David Tolnay][dtolnay] for his support in improving Askama.

+Askama was created by and is maintained by Dirkjan Ochtman.
+If you want to support ongoing maintenance and further development, please consider supporting my open source work on [Patreon][patreon].

 ### Feature highlights

 * Construct templates using a familiar, easy-to-use syntax